New World Amusement Park: Closure

-Today, the site where the park sat is being developed by City Developments Limited for its City Square project, comprising a 910-unit condominium (City Square Residences), an eight-storey shopping mall (City Square Mall) and a public park (City Green).
+Today, the site where the park sat was redeveloped by City Developments Limited for its City Square project, comprising a 910-unit condominium (City Square Residences), an eight-storey shopping mall (City Square Mall) and a public park (City Green).
 The park, which was completed in 2009, featured the original gate to the former New World when the refurbished gate was moved to the right side of the park's entrance in late 2010.